Up There Cazaly: Cover versions and popular culture

 When the South Melbourne Football Club relocated to Sydney as the rebranded Sydney Swans in 1982, the club changed its song to a rewritten version of "Up There Cazaly" entitled "Up There for Sydney".
 The song was poorly received and the club soon reverted to its original song, "Cheer, Cheer the Red and the White".

 In 1991, Collingwood great Lou Richards released a hip hop version of "Up There Cazaly" under his nickname Louie the Lip.
-It peaked at number 105 in Australia.
+It peaked at number 105 in Australia; a music video was also made for the song, although its whereabouts, if copies still exist, is unknown.
 On his 2007 album The World's Most Popular Pianist Plays Down Under Favorites, French pianist Richard Clayderman included a medley composed of "Up There Cazaly", "Tie Me Kangaroo Down Sport" and "A Pub With No Beer".

 "Up There Cazaly" is featured in the 1980 film adaptation of David Williamson's play The Club.

 In 1981, Ian Turner and Leonie Sandercock published a history of the VFL titled Up Where, Cazaly?: The Great Australian Game.

 In an episode of the 1997 documentary series Race Around the World, "Up There Cazaly" is played over footage of John Safran streaking through Jerusalem in St Kilda colours.

 You Am I vocalist Tim Rogers performed the song on a 2001 episode of The Footy Show.
 "Up There Calisi" is a satirical song released by TISM bassist Jock Cheese on his 2002 solo album Platter.
 Australian Idol finalist Shannon Noll gave his own rendition of the song at the 2011 North Melbourne Grand Final Breakfast.

 In 2014, Andrew Hansen of the comedy group The Chaser wrote a new version of "Up There Cazaly" for Fox Footy.

 In 2016, Australia Post launched a television advertising campaign set to a cover version of "Up There Cazaly", sung by people from different backgrounds in their own cultural style.
 It was affiliated with the AFL's Multicultural Round.

 Use outside Australian football

 In 1982, "Up There Cazaly" was rewritten and released as "Up There Old England" by Cliff Portwood.
 Brady flew to England to help Portwood record the song but it was never released, due to the B side having a portion of "Land of Hope and Glory" on it, creating a licensing issue just as it was getting major airtime on the radio.

-The song is used as the walkout tune for Tonbridge Angels soccer club in the United Kingdom.
-It is also used as a fan chant for Derby County F.C. supporters with the name of Steve Bloomer's Watchin.
+The song is used as the walkout tune for Tonbridge Angels Football Club in the United Kingdom.
+The melody is also used for a fan chant by Derby County F.C. supporters, with the title lyrics changed to "Steve Bloomer's Watchin'".